 2. A U.S. Citizen living outside the country

 Note: Something to keep an eye on is Stripe Atlas.
-While it’s still in its infancy, this service is one that can help you set up a U.S. based company and bank account quickly and inexpensively.
-For more information on how it works, see their FAQ page.
+This service can help you set up a U.S.-based company and bank account quickly and inexpensively.
+For more information on how it works, see this page.

-If you are not a U.S. Citizen, do not have LPR status AND you do not reside inside the United States, you will probably find it difficult to get a bank account in the U.S. If you fall into this camp, then let’s look at Option B…
+If you are not a U.S. Citizen, do not have LPR status, AND do not reside inside the United States, you will probably find it difficult to get a bank account in the U.S. If you fall into this camp, then let's look at Option B…

 Depending on what you're trying to buy and sell – one of the most universally accepted payment mediums on the internet is PayPal.

-This service can be great for sending and receiving money… the only problem is that PayPal strictly prohibits the use of their service for buying and selling real estate (which is a bit of a problem, since this is our primary method for making money).
+This service can be great for sending and receiving money… the only problem is that PayPal strictly prohibits using their service for buying and selling real estate (which is a bit of a problem since this is our primary method for making money).

 Why is real estate such a problem?
 I'm honestly not sure – but I'd rather be safe than sorry.
 I don't need a huge chunk of my working capital frozen because I didn't abide by their rules.
 With this in mind, I don't use PayPal for ANYTHING related to my real estate deals.
 I don't use it to send or receive earnest deposits, monthly payments, assignment fees, or handle the outright purchases of real estate.

-Sending a bank wire to another person’s account (whether it be domestic or international) usually requires a small fee and requires the sender to complete a form detailing the sender’s and receiver’s information, including their bank account details, country, currency selection and more (you can see an example of what Citibank’s form looks like right here).
+Sending a bank wire to another person's account (domestic or international) usually requires a small fee.
+It requires the sender to complete a form detailing the sender's and receiver's information, including their bank account details, country, currency selection, and more (you can see an example of what Citibank's form looks like right here).

-Bank wires are often used when sending LARGE amounts of cash and/or when transferring funds between banks from different countries.
-I’ve used them on a few occasions when closing on some of the larger properties I’ve bought and sold.
+Bank wires are often used when sending LARGE amounts of cash and/or transferring funds between banks from different countries.
+When closing on some of the larger properties I've bought and sold, I've used them on a few occasions.

-To learn more about ZimpleMoney, be sure to check out this blog post.
+To learn more about ZimpleMoney, check out this blog post.

-Something most people outside the U.S. will have to deal with is the simple logistics of sending out offers and handling closings through the mail.
+Most people outside the U.S. will have to deal with the simple logistics of sending out offers and handling closings through the mail.

-Now days, it’s easy to make offers and send Purchase Agreements digitally (without the need for “snail mail”), but there are still many cases when it’s crucial to have original copies of the documentation (e.g. – Deed, Certificate of Trust, Death Certificate, Power of Attorney, etc).
-Many counties still require original signatures with “wet ink” in order to record these documents, and in these cases – digital signatures are NOT acceptable… which means you simply can’t rely on email for everything.
+Nowadays, making offers and sending Purchase Agreements digitally is easy (without the need for “snail mail”).
+However, there are still many cases when it's crucial to have original copies of the documentation (e.g. – Deed, Certificate of Trust, Death Certificate, Power of Attorney, etc).
+Many counties still require original signatures with “wet ink” to record these documents, and in these cases, digital signatures are NOT acceptable You simply can't rely on email for everything.

 If you're trying to handle the transportation of original documents and signatures, there are a few different ways you can manage this from afar (and a few alternative ways to approach the situation altogether).

-When you need documents to be signed and notarized in the United States, there are several mobile notary services that can be hired to facilitate this process for you (usually, for less than $100 per job).
-Many of them will meet with your buyer or seller in the states, obtain all the signatures you need, deliver/receive any cashier’s checks or other original documents on your behalf AND notarize any signatures that require notarizing.
+When you need documents signed and notarized in the United States, several mobile notary services can be hired to facilitate this process (usually for less than $100 per job).
+Many of them will meet with your buyer or seller in the states, obtain all the signatures you need, deliver/receive any cashier's checks or other original documents on your behalf AND notarize any signatures that require notarizing.

 Keep in mind – a mobile notary is NOT the same thing as a professional closing agent from a title company or real estate attorney's office (i.e. – they can't verify the accuracy or completeness of the documents or packages you're sending back and forth), but if you simply need some “feet on the street” to act as a liaison – these paid services can be extremely helpful.

-Also note – when it comes time for YOU to sign documents that require notarizing (like Deeds, Affidavits and Memorandums), you’ll need to get these document notarized, but you won’t necessarily need to use a U.S.-based notary.
-In my conversations with several county Recorder’s offices around the country, ALL of them told me that when a foreign citizen gets a document signed in their country of origin, they can use a notary based in their country.
+Also, note – when it comes time for YOU to sign documents that require notarizing (like Deeds, Affidavits, and Memorandums), you'll need to get these documents notarized, but you won't necessarily need to use a U.S.-based notary.
+In my conversations with several county Recorder's offices around the country, ALL of them told me that when a foreign citizen gets a document signed in their country of origin, they can use a notary based in their country.

 If you're working on a deal of notable value (e.g. – the kind that will generate more than a few thousand dollars in profit), it's usually a wise decision to simply hire a title company or closing attorney to handle this process for you.

-Closing a real estate transaction in-house can save you a good chunk of change if you’re pinching pennies, but it also involves a lot of extra work (along with the potential for error).
-When you outsource this work to a qualified title company, this will take the whole “logistics” hassle off your plate (since they should be handling ALL of the back and forth communication between you and the other party), and they’ll also make sure everything is being done right – which can be a HUGE mental burden off your mind (especially if you don’t know what you’re doing).
+Closing a real estate transaction in-house can save you a good chunk of change if you're pinching pennies, but it also involves a lot of extra work (along with the potential for error).
+When you outsource this work to a qualified title company, this will take the whole “logistics” hassle off your plate (since they should be handling ALL of the back and forth communication between you and the other party).
+They'll also ensure everything is being done right – which can be a HUGE mental burden off your mind (especially if you don't know what you're doing).

-Even though I know how to deal with the complexities of most closings… when I’m working on a property with a market value of $10K or more, I am always handing these closings off to a professional closing agent.
-Just from the standpoint of “time-saving”, it’s a no brainer!
+Even though I know how to deal with the complexities of most closings… when I'm working on a property with a market value of $10K or more, I always hand these closings off to a professional closing agent.
+Just from the standpoint of “time-saving”, it's a no-brainer!

-We now live in an age where digital signatures are making it MUCH more convenient to get documents signed.
-Services like DocuSign and RightSignature (among many others) have brought this technology to a new level, allowing us to quickly and conveniently get signatures that are legally binding and recognized by the U.S. government.
+We now live in an age where digital signatures make it MUCH more convenient to get documents signed.
+Services like PandaDoc and DocuSign (among many others) have brought this technology to a new level, allowing users to quickly and conveniently get legally binding and recognized signatures by the U.S. government.

-These services offer a great deal of speed and convenience for those working outside the U.S. who need documents signed quickly and easily (WITHOUT waiting 3 – 4 weeks for papers to go back and forth through the international postal system).
+These services offer great speed and convenience for those working outside the U.S. who need documents signed quickly and easily (WITHOUT waiting for 3 – 4 weeks for papers to go back and forth through the international postal system).

-However, it’s important to realize that even though the federal government now recognizes digital signatures, many individual counties are not necessarily on the same page yet.
-In my conversations with the county Register of Deeds offices in my state, ALL of them said they would not accept digital signatures for recording (they could only use the original copies with “wet ink”).
+However, it's important to realize that even though the federal government now recognizes digital signatures, many individual counties are not necessarily on the same page yet.
+In my conversations with the county Register of Deeds offices in my state, none of them would accept digital signatures for recording (they could only use the original copies with “wet ink”).

-This doesn’t necessarily mean you can never use digital signatures for your deeds and other recordable documents, but it’s worth noting that these digital signature services are still not a viable solution in many cases (and before you go down this road, you’ll want to check with the county office to see what they’ll allow).
-Hopefully this will change in the years to come, but as of now – many counties still seem to be behind the times.
+This doesn't necessarily mean you can never use digital signatures for your deeds and other recordable documents.
+However, it's worth noting that these digital signature services are still not a viable solution in many cases (and before you go down this road, you'll want to check with the county office to see what they'll allow).
+Hopefully, this will change in the coming years, but as of now – many counties still seem to be behind the times.